Pagliacii/keypressed/README.md

 ### Why?

 - This project was inspired by [Screenkey](https://www.thregr.org/~wavexx/software/screenkey/).
-- When I was sharing my screen with my friend, he asks me several times which key do I pressed.
+- When I was sharing my screen with my friend, he asks me several times which key I pressed.
 So I try to find software that can show my pressed key on the screen.
 - After trying some software, I decided to write this project to satisfy my needs.

 ## Install